Exterior Door Range

 How do I protect my doors from burglars?

 Your home protection begins with a secure front door made using durable materials and a proper locking system, but that’s not where it ends.
 As well as choosing a door that can protect your home, make sure there are no valuable items that can be seen through a window.
 For an extra layer of protection, installing security cameras around your front door is a huge deterrent for burglars, even if they are not functional.
-All of our doors adhere to the police-led Secured by Design initiative that works to reduce crime by improving security functions within buildings.
+All of our doors adhere to the police-led initiative that works to reduce crime by improving security functions within buildings.

 Is a new front door a good investment?